 17 Phrases That Secretly Damage Relationships Over Time

-Words hold immense power in relationships.
-How we communicate can strengthen our bonds or slowly erode trust and connection.
-Sometimes, it is not the prominent hurtful words that cause damage but the seemingly harmless phrases we use daily.
-Here are some common phrases that might be secretly harming your relationships without you realizing it.
+Words carry great weight in relationships.
+The ways we share and demonstrate words can deepen bonds or slowly damage trust and connection.
+Sometimes, it’s not the bold and hurtful words that harm, but the little phrases we regularly use that are casual and negligible.
+Here are some dreaded phrases that could secretly be damaging your relationships without you even noticing.

 “You always…” or “You never…”